nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 # 1 Introduction
 ## 1.1 Target Audience
-The intended audience of this User Guide are X-Road Security server system administrators responsible for installing and using X-Road Security Server Sidecar software.
+The intended audience of this User Guide are X-Road Security Server system administrators responsible for installing and using X-Road Security Server Sidecar software.

 The document is intended for readers with a moderate knowledge of Linux server management, computer networks, Docker and X-Road.